lucendio/lecture-devops-infos/content/tutorials/define-and-run-pipeline.md

 ## Objectives

 * gain basic knowledge of how to use an automation platform
-* configure and trigger a CI/CD pipeline
+* configure and run a CI/CD pipeline

+## Prerequisites

+* `git` is installed on your workstation
+* access to the source code of an application

 ## Remarks